-Have you got Dad’s birthday or Father’s Day looming and are asking yourself whether to grab socks or a tie this year?
+Have you got Dad’s birthday, Father’s Day or Christmas looming and are asking yourself whether to grab socks or a tie this year?

-Would you prefer not to get some tacky, plastic gift that will go on a shelf and eventually end up in the bin/landfill?
+Would you prefer not to get a tacky, plastic gift that will go on a shelf and eventually end up in the bin/landfill?

 How about a sustainable gift that is not only guaranteed to be earth-friendly but will actually put a smile on Dad’s face?